 Sprinkle the fleshy side(s) of the turkey breast with salt (about 1/2 teaspoon kosher salt).
 Let sit while you are preparing the stuffing

-4 Place the pine nuts and chopped prosciutto into a food processor and pulse several times until minced and combined.
+4 Pulse pine nuts and prosciutto in food processor to mince: Place the pine nuts and chopped prosciutto into a food processor and pulse several times until minced and combined.
 (Do not over process, you want a mince, not a paste.)

-5 Heat olive oil in a sauté pan on medium high heat.
+5 Sauté onions, then garlic: Heat olive oil in a sauté pan on medium high heat.
 Add the minced red onions, lower the heat to medium, and cook until softened and lightly browned.
 Add the minced garlic and cook a minute more.

 6 Add the pine nut prosciutto mixture and the chopped chard to the sautéed onions.
 Remove from heat and let cool.

-7 Place the turkey breast (skin-side or former skin-side down) between two pieces of plastic or wax paper (can use butcher paper on the bottom).
+7 Pound turkey breast to an even thickness: Place the turkey breast (skin-side or former skin-side down) between two pieces of plastic or wax paper (can use butcher paper on the bottom).
 Use the flat edge of a meat hammer to pound the breast thin to an even thickness of 1/4 to 1/2 inch.
 Aim for a shape that resembles a rectangle.

 Wrap with the turkey skin (it will only cover one side).
 Tie up with butcher string.